Running Self-Managed API Gateway On VM

 Switch to 3scale admin web console, click API link in the Products panel from the main dashboard.

-Note.
-The reason we use the API product for demonstration is because we're running APIcast outside OpenShift cluster so if we use the Human Resource Services product then the APIcast won't be able to forward incomming reqeusts to the backend APIs due to we've configured the backend APIs using local/in-cluster URLs i.e. employee.demo.svc.cluster.local
+self-manage gw Note.
+The reason we use the API product for demonstration is because we're running APIcast outside OpenShift cluster so if we use the Human Resource Services product then the APIcast won't be able to forward incomming reqeusts to the backend APIs due to we've configured the backend APIs using local/in-cluster URLs i.e.

-However, the API product has a backend API configured with public URL that's accessible over internet so APIcast running on VM will be able to access the API as well.
+which is accessible only within OpenShift cluster.However, the API product has a backend API configured with public URL that's accessible over internet so APIcast running on VM will be able to access the API as well.

 Select Integration -> Settings menu from left panel.
-Then replace Production Public Base URL with http://<VM_HOSTNAME>
+Then replace Production Public Base URL with

-Scroll down to bottom of the page, then click Update Product button.
+is the hostname of VM that's running APIcast.self-manage gw Scroll down to bottom of the page, then click Update Product button.

-Select Integration -> Configuration menu from left panel.
+self-manage gw Select Integration -> Configuration menu from left panel.
 Then promote configuration to both Staging and Production environments.

-You'll see that the Production APIcast URL gets changed to the APIcast running on VM.
+self-manage gw You'll see that the Production APIcast URL gets changed to the APIcast running on VM.

 Open a new tab in Postman, then enter the APIcast API Gatway URL.

-Copy user_key query parameter from 3scale web console.
+self-manage gw Copy user_key query parameter from 3scale web console.

-character to the URL before append the user_key
+character to the URL before append theuser_key